Greek Landmarks Off the Beaten Path to Visit

 The best way to dress for Orthodox churches and monasteries is modestly.
 All visitors should expect to cover their shoulders, arms, and legs.

-So in addition to cash for the admission fees, the best things to bring are light shawls, long skirts, or pants to slip on and take off easily in warm summer months.
+In addition to cash for the admission fees, the best things to bring are light shawls, long skirts, or pants to slip on and take off easily in the warm summer months.

-Because Thessaloniki is an important city from ancient times until today, leading the way in arts, industry, and gastronomy, an introductory guided tour is a great idea.
+An introductory guided tour is a great idea, because Thessaloniki is an important city from ancient times until today, leading the way in arts, industry, and gastronomy.

 Discover the best tour options and experiences.